sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/configure.md

 ```
 ### Configuring Timeout Durations

-**${project.name}** supports the Prometheus time duration formats.Timeout durations are specified as a number, immetidatly followed by one or a combination of the following units:
+**${project.name}** supports the Prometheus time duration formats.
+Timeout durations are specified as a number, immediately followed by one or a combination of the following units:

 | Unit | Description                     | Examples         |
 | ---- | ------------------------------- | ---------------- |